Open-Source-Contributors-JSS/Hacktoberfest2019/README.md

 ![git 6](https://user-images.githubusercontent.com/42115530/65821277-125fb000-e251-11e9-898a-42aa9c920416.JPG)

 ###### The commit message is an important aspect of your code contribution; it helps the other contributors fully understand the change you have made, why you made it, and how significant it is.
-Additionally, commit messages provide a historical record of the changes for the project at large, helping future contributors along the way.
-Thus, you must ensure that you write a meaningful commit message.
-If in a confusion, refer to the good contribution guidelines included in the <pre>contributing.md</pre>
+Additionally, commit messages provide a historical record of the changes for the project at large, helping future contributors along the way.Thus, you must ensure that you write a meaningful commit message.
+If in a confusion, refer to the good contribution guidelines included in the ##### ` contributing.md `

 ###### If you have a very short message, you can record that with the -m flag and the message in quotes: